decorator-factory/lanim/mkdocs/docs/tutorial/installation.md

 ### FFmpeg

-_FFmpeg_ is used to create images from
+_FFmpeg_ is used to create a video from a sequence of images.

-You should find instructions for installing it on the [official website](https://www.ffmpeg.org/).
+You should find out how to instll FFmpeg on the [official website](https://www.ffmpeg.org/).

 ### LaTeX

 _LaTeX_ is the engine behind text and equations.

 Besides LaTeX itself, you'll need three packages: `standalone`, `amsmath` and `amssymb`.

-The easiest way to go is to download a package with many common packages.

 - Ubuntu: